stevana/smarrow-lang/README.md

 ## Getting started

-(This isn't implemented yet, it's merely an exercise in wishful thinking.)
+(This isn't implemented yet, it's merely an exercise in wishful thinking.
+Have a look at the testsuite to see what's actually working.)

 ```haskell
 $ cat example.smarr